tcharding/kernel/workshop/further-tools.rst

 basics of kernel development, people will be very patient and welcoming of you there.

-Once you have a few patches queued up see ``./patch-series.rst`` if you need to.
+Once you have a few patches queued up see patch-series_ if you need to.

+.. _patch-series: ./patch-series.rst